-Of course, the answer isn’t that simple.
-To give you a ballpark figure, prices range from around $12,000 to $20,000 per hour for a private jet charter with VistaJet, with the final cost coming down to the aircraft chosen and the type of membership.
+As you might expect, the answer isn’t straightforward.
+To help give you an idea, prices range from around $12,000 to $20,000 per hour for a private jet charter with VistaJet, with the final cost coming down to the aircraft chosen and the type of membership.

 Customers only pay for the hours they fly, with two main membership options: Program and Direct.
-The most personalized option is Program which gives access to the entire VistaJet fleet of over 70 privately-owned aircraft, including the super long-range Bombardier Global 7500.
+The most personalized option is Program which gives access to the entire VistaJet fleet of 360 aircraft, including the super long-range Bombardier Global 7500.

 Designed to offer all the benefits of jet ownership without the eye-watering initial investment and costly ongoing maintenance fees, the Program membership is tailored to each customer’s individual needs.
 Thanks to VistaJet’s global infrastructure, Program members can enjoy guaranteed availability of their chosen jet at just a days’ notice, anytime, anywhere, 24/7, all for a pre-agreed fixed hourly rate.

 While, like most private aviation companies, VistaJet doesn’t publish a specific price list, its online comparison tool entices potential members by sharing how much they could save using the Program membership in comparison to owning a jet.
 For example, if you fly around 50 hours per year in a Bombardier 6000, you could expect to save over $150,000 per flight hour based on depreciation and running costs.

 The VistaJet Direct membership, on the other hand, is an on-demand jet charter service operated from VistaJet’s advanced app.
 Direct members get preferential access to VistaJet’s expansive one-way and empty leg flight schedule, with a less personalized yet more flexible service than that enjoyed with the Program membership.